Samarth-Khatri/Tindeer/README.md

 # Tindeer

-Made a website for your deer and finding a perfect match
+Made a website for your deer and finding a perfect match..

 https://samarth-khatri.github.io/Tindeer/